-Master Research Unit Ecological Engineering & Renewable Energy for the MSc Environment and Natural Resources
+Master Research Unit Ecological Engineering and Renewable Energy for the MSc Environment and Natural Resources

 Are you interested in the interplay between technology and ecology?
-In the Ecological Engineering & Renewable Energy specialisation, you will develop holistic solutions for the most pressing concerns facing society today.
+In the Ecological Engineering and Renewable Energy specialisation, you will develop holistic solutions for the most pressing concerns facing society today.

-Climate change and the loss of biodiversity require a radical change in our energy and food systems.
-Circulatory systems, renewable energies and advancing digitisation open up completely new possibilities.
-Shape the energy system of the future with us; one which is efficient, sufficient and sustainable.
+Climate change and biodiversity loss demands a radical transformation of the energy and food systems.
+Circular systems, renewable energies and advancing digitalization are opening up whole new possibilities.
+Join us in shaping the energy system of the future: efficient, sufficiency-oriented and sustainable.

-As a Master of Science ZFH in Environment and Natural Resources specialising in eco-technologies and renewable energies you will...
+As a Master of Science ZHAW in Environment and Natural Resources specialising in Ecological Engineering and Renewable Energy you will...

 - know the technical, social and political relationships that influence the Swiss energy system.